Frequently Asked Questions

 Can we change money once there?

 Nope.
 You need to switch cash before you get here!
 It is absolutely best if you change all your money before you leave Jakarta.
-There is ATMs on the road to the airport but it is best to come prepared.
+There are ATMs at Bandar Lampung airport and in Krui but it is best to come prepared as they can break.

 Can we drink alcohol?